-- 30. The NSG Guidelines introduce a degree of order and predictability among the suppliers and ensure harmonised standards and harmonised interpretation of suppliers' undertakings.
-This is designed to ensure that the normal process of commercial competition will not lead to outcomes that further the proliferation of nuclear weapons.
-Consultations among NSG members are also designed to ensure that any possible impediments to international nuclear trade and cooperation are kept to a minimum. - 31.
-The NSG Guidelines are implemented by each NSG member in accordance with its national laws and practices.
+- 31. The NSG Guidelines introduce a degree of order and predictability among the suppliers and harmonise standards and interpretations of suppliers' undertakings with the aim of ensuring that the normal process of commercial competition does not lead to outcomes that further the proliferation of nuclear weapons.
+Consultations among NSG participants are also designed to ensure that any possible impediments to international nuclear trade and cooperation are kept to a minimum. - 32.
+The NSG Guidelines are implemented by each NSG participant in accordance with its national laws and practices.
 Decisions on export applications are taken at the national level in accordance with national export licensing requirements.
-This is the prerogative and right of all States for all export decisions in any field of commercial activity and is also in line with the text of Article III.2 of the NPT, which refers to "each State Party", and thus emphasises the sovereign obligation of any party to the Treaty to exercise proper export controls.
-NSG members meet regularly to exchange information on issues of nuclear proliferation concern and how these impact on national export control policy and practice.
-However, it is important to remember that the NSG does not have a mechanism for limiting supply or the coordination of marketing arrangements and does not take decisions on licence applications as a group. - 32.
-The requirement that no transfer of Trigger List items to NNWS take place unless the recipient State has full-scope Safeguards on all its nuclear activities is particularly pertinent because it establishes a uniform standard of supply which is based on the IAEA's international verification system.
-The strengthened Safeguards system of the IAEA, as adopted in 1997, should improve considerably the Agency's ability to exercise its verification role. - 33.
-Contacts and briefings take place with non-participating countries: in addition to the outreach activities conducted with potential members, the group conducts briefings of non-members with a view to increasing the understanding of and adherence to the NSG Guidelines.
-States can choose to adhere to the Guidelines without being obliged to join the NSG.
+This is the prerogative and right of all States for all export decisions in any field of commercial activity and is also in line with the text of Article 111.2 of the NPT, which refers to "each State Party," and thus emphasises the sovereign obligation of any party to the Treaty to exercise proper export controls.
+NSG participants meet regularly to exchange information on issues of nuclear proliferation concern and how these impact on national export control policy and practice.
+However, it is important to remember that the NSG does not have a mechanism for limiting supply or the coordination of marketing arrangements and does not take decisions on licence applications as a group. - 33.
+The requirement that no transfer of Trigger List items to NNWS takes place unless the recipient State has full-scope safeguards on all its nuclear activities is particularly pertinent because it establishes a uniform standard of supply that is based on the IAEA's international verification system.
+The strengthened safeguards system of the IAEA, as adopted in 1997, should improve considerably the Agency's ability to exercise its verification role. - 34.
+Contacts and briefings take place with non-participating countries: in addition to the outreach activities conducted with potential NSG participants, the NSG conducts briefings of non-NSG participants with a view to increasing the understanding of and adherence to the NSG

+Guidelines.
+States can choose to adhere to the Guidelines without being obliged to participate in the NSG.